Joel Wanasek

 Joel Thomas Wanasek is an American record producer and owner of JTW Recording in Milwaukee, Wisconsin.
 Wanasek started recording in 2002, initially as a self-taught producer, but by January 2006, he was able to quit his job and professionally dedicate to his recording business.

-He has worked with bands such as Blessthefall, Machine Head, Attila, Miss May I and Monuments, amongst others.
+Primarily working with rock and metal bands, Wanasek has worked with numerous bands such as Blessthefall, Machine Head, Attila, Miss May I and Monuments, amongst others.